dbieber/GoNoteGo/installation.md

 and that your Raspberry Pi is connected to an external monitor.
 Once you are set up, an external monitor will no longer be necessary.

+Update 2024: Newer, better instructions are in the works.
+Stay tuned!

 1. Clone GoNoteGo

   ```bash